jwist/hastaLaVista/README.md

 color = sapply(group, function(x) getColor2(as.character(x)))
 ```

-Once the information is correctly labelled we create a data.frame. **The name of the variables within the data.frame must NOT be changed, since the vista is expecting these latters under those pre-defined names (ID, group, color, _highlight, dataMatrix, metadata).
+Once the information is correctly labelled we create a data.frame. **The name of the variables within the data.frame must NOT be changed, since the vista is expecting these latter under those pre-defined names (ID, group, color, _highlight, dataMatrix, metadata).

 ```r
 bariatric <- data.frame(ID = ID,